cakeee/sativaUnderstrap/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 2.2.9 : Fix issues when running on PHP 5.2
+* 2.2.10 : Fix a few annoyances/errors on some installs.
+A recommended update for all.